Muhtasham/summarization-eval/README.md

 python main.py --file-path "assets/news.txt"
 ```

-This command will process the summary in `news.txt`, evaluating it using the suite of metrics and models integrated into the project.

 **Note**: You will need to have an OpenAI API key set up in your environment to run the script.

 ## Contributing